 The COVID-19 outbreak is expected to significantly affect the Agriculture subdivision in Australia due to the export-oriented nature of many agricultural industries and their downstream markets.
 Although Australia's agricultural production more than satisfies domestic demand, economic disruption in downstream markets poses a risk to agriculture firms.
 For example, sales of fruit and vegetables have shifted to retail and wholesale markets as demand from food-service industries has declined.
 Smaller producers that normally sell their produce to food-service businesses and at fresh produce markets could encounter difficulty in accessing retail and wholesale markets, which typically favour large-scale producers.
-In addition, falling incomes both locally and globally are anticipated to place downward pressure on agricultural commodity prices, presenting a threat to subdivision operators over the medium term.
+In addition, falling incomes both locally and globally are anticipated to place downward pressure on some agricultural commodity prices over the medium term, presenting a threat to subdivision operators.
+Global demand for cotton and wool is anticipated to decline as retail sales fall, which will likely negatively affect prices and therefore revenue generated by Australian growers.

 Disruption to global economic activity due to the COVID-19 outbreak is expected to negatively affect demand for Australian agricultural exports.
-Agricultural exporters also face risks from declining air cargo traffic, which has raised freight costs, particularly for highly perishable goods.
+Agricultural exporters also face risks from declining air cargo traffic, which has raised freight costs for highly perishable goods.
 In April 2020, the Federal Government announced a \$110.0 million freight subsidy to reduce shipping costs and support exporters.
 These flights have since commenced, delivering Australian produce to several countries, mainly in Asia.
 The NSW Government has also announced a \$140.0 million support package for agricultural firms affected by the summer 2020 bushfires.
 These measures, along with other federal and state government stimulus measures, are anticipated to provide significant support to operators across the Agriculture subdivision.
 Sheep, beef and dairy cattle farmers have benefited from strong retail demand for lamb, beef and dairy products, which has partly offset declining demand from the food-service sector.
 The COVID-19 outbreak has had mixed effects on export markets for Australian meat and dairy products.
 Over the first half of 2019-20, exports of beef and lamb to China surged from a high base following an outbreak of African swine fever that cut China's pig herd in half.
 However, demand for these products has subsequently fallen due to the reduction in economic activity related to the COVID-19 outbreak.
 A substantial decline in the number of international flights has also negatively affected agricultural exports, as freight costs have risen significantly.
 The Federal Government's freight subsidy has provided support to exporters and is expected to partly offset anticipated declines in export revenue.